 Whether you use your golf cart to cruise your neighborhood, hit the golf course, or travel along Florida’s streets, ensuring your investment is protected is crucial.
 Similarly, if you own an LSV, protecting your street-legal vehicle is essential for peace of mind and compliance with Florida law.

-If you’re in the market for golf cart insurance Florida or LSV insurance in Florida, this guide will answer your questions, explain the benefits, and highlight why Think Safe Insurance is your go-to choice for comprehensive and affordable coverage.
+If you’re in the market for golf cart insurance in Florida or LSV insurance, this guide will answer your questions, explain the benefits, and highlight why Think Safe Insurance is your go-to choice for comprehensive and affordable coverage.
 Call us today at 813-425-1626 or request a quote online.

 Florida LSV & Golf Cart Laws: The “Street Legal” Difference

-In Florida, the legal distinction between a standard golf cart and a Low-Speed Vehicle (LSV) is governed by Florida Statute §320.01(41).
-Understanding this is critical because it dictates your insurance requirements and where you can legally drive.
+In Florida, the legal distinction between a standard golf cart and a Low-Speed Vehicle (LSV) is critical because it dictates your insurance requirements and where you can legally drive.
+Golf carts are defined under Florida Statute §320.01(22); LSVs are defined under Florida Statute §320.01(41).
+Understanding the difference could save you from uninsured liability exposure or a traffic citation.

 |---|---|---|